mrhart1ey/TechTask/README.md

 # TechTask

-The tech task invloved the creation of a prime finding algorithm, to find primes in a range of numbers.
+The tech task involved the creation of a prime finding algorithm, to find primes in a range of numbers.
 A complete description of my approach is given in the Jupyter notebook.

 Dependencies:
 Jupyter Lab